aishwarya-art/Get-Giolocation-from-IP-address/README.md

 # Get-Giolocation-from-IP-address using PHP

-    Get the IP address of the current user.
+    1.Get the IP address of the current user.

-    Get geolocation information from the IP address using PHP.
+    2.Get geolocation information from the IP address using PHP.

-    Detect the visitor’s country, state (regions), city, and postal code associated with their IPv4 and IPv6 addresses.
+    3.Detect the visitor’s country, state (regions), city, and postal code associated with their IPv4 and IPv6 addresses.

 ## Requirements

-1.GeoLite2 Geolocation Database:
+**1.GeoLite2 Geolocation Database:**

   Before getting started, you need to download the latest GeoLite2-City database from the MaxMind account.